Best High Net Worth Divorce – Do’s & Don’ts 1 877 602 9900

-1. Don’t Change Financial Situation – Under the Alberta Matrimonial Property Act (MPA), property is divided at the date of trial (today), not the date of separation.
-If one separated spouse purchases property after separation (ie. a new residence), that property is legally included in the matrimonial property to be divided under the MPA.
+1. Don’t Change Financial Situation – Under the BC Family Law Act and the Alberta Matrimonial Property Act (MPA), property is divided at the date of trial (today), not the date of separation.
+If one separated spouse purchases property after separation (ie. a new residence), that property is legally included in the matrimonial property to be divided under the MPA but not so in BC unless acquired with property acquired during the relationship or from the gain on property that was excluded property..
 While matrimonial property should obviously be divided as soon as possible after separation (at least to avoid having to obtain valuations at separation and currently), this is not always possible.
 Try to change the financial situation as little as possible prior to resolution;

 2. Don’t Rush into Settlement – Many separated spouses want to have a quick resolution of the division of their respective matrimonial property without going through the proper procedural steps (mentioned above) – they: have new relationships; want to move on, or; just want to get it over with.
 Division of matrimonial property, particularly High Net Worth property, takes time and a lot of effort to determine a fair and lasting resolution;